SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-31-spikevax-approved.md

   unvaccinated?
 We can start having intelligent conversations about vaccine mandates, _of approved vaccines,_ in schools, universities, workplaces, and so on.

-Approved.
+'Approved'.
 That's a good word, isn't it?

 ---